Our demonstration gardens show how to effectively integrate native plants and other water-conserving ideas into your landscape design.

 482 University Avenue, Los Altos Hills

 In partnership with GreenTown Los Altos, we installed a native demonstration garden as well as a rain barrel system that collects rainwater from the roof of the nearby cottage.
-This rain barrel system provides additional water for the garden and dissipates the water from rainstorms through a designed swale that meanders through the garden.
+Rain barrels provide additional water for the garden and dissipate the water from storms through a designed swale that meanders through the garden.

 Portola Valley Town Center, Sausal Creek Restoration

 This stretch of Sausal Creek was buried underground in a pipe until the Town of Portola Valley “daylighted” it as part of the Town Center construction process.
 We led the efforts to re-vegetate the creek with the help of hundreds of volunteers.
 The site is a favorite of kids as it provides an easy way to explore the creek and its wildlife.

 Walter Hays Elementary School Demonstration Garden